AdriPerse/Chainlit_bot/README.md

-# Llama2-Chainlit-Chatbot
+# Chainlit_Chatbot
-This is a Llama2 chainlit chatbot.
-With ingest trained on medical pdf file.
+This is a chainlit chatbot.
 This is bot built using Llama2 and Sentence Transformers.
 The bot is powered by Langchain and Chainlit.
+Any Opensource model can be used.
 The bot runs on a decent CPU machine with a minimum of 16GB of RAM.

 There are only two chnages done